anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-01.md

 # Module 1: Setup foundations

 In this module, you will get started with Terraform.
-1. You will clone the lab Git repo
+1. You will create a project manually
+2. Clone the lab Git repo
-2. Configure your preferences for the lab
+3. Configure your preferences for the lab
-3. Run Terraform init
+4. Run Terraform init
-4. Run Terraform plan and review the same
+5. Run Terraform plan and review the same
-5. In this module, the entities provisioned are - enabling Google APIs and updating Organization policies.
+6. In this module, the entities provisioned are - enabling Google APIs and updating Organization policies.

 **Lab Module Duration:** <br>
 5 minutes

+**Prerequisite:** <br>
+Create a new project manually for this lab.

 ## 1. Clone the repo
-Run this on Cloud Shell
+Run this on Cloud Shell scoped to the new project you created for the lab.
 ```
 cd ~
 git clone https://github.com/anagha-google/ts22-just-enough-terraform-for-da.git